Liviujmk/Freights-manager/readme.md

 ## What does this project do?

 - This project is a freight logistics management system.
-- It allows users to create, read, update and delete freight orders.
+- It allows me to create, read, update and delete freight orders.
+- It allows me to create companies to manage
-- It allows users to create, read, update and delete vehicles for every company that is registered.
+- It allows me to create, read, update and delete vehicles for every company that is registered.
-- It allows users to create, read, update and delete all orders' details.
+- It allows me to create, read, update and delete all orders' details.